In 2020, Japan's advertising expenditure decreased significantly due to the impact of the spread of COVID-19.

 Oku: In the analog broadcasting era, households often had multiple TVs.
 Families might gather in the living room to watch together, or if someone wanted to watch something different from their parents, they could use a TV in their own room.
 But nowadays, most homes have only one TV, and each person has their own internet-connected device.

-Last June, during the Tokyo Alert when schools closed and everyone was staying home, the MCR (Media Contact Report) data revealed high school students using the internet freely at home, playing online right up until bedtime.
+Last June, during the Tokyo Alert when schools closed and everyone was staying home, the MCR (Media Contact Report) data from that month revealed a clear picture: "high school students using the internet freely at home, playing online right up until bedtime."

 Changes in High School Students' Media Usage (2019 vs. 2020).
 Created from Video Research Ltd. MCR2010 (Kanto region), MCR/ex2019 & 2020 (first half, Tokyo 50km radius).